cyberaide/bookmanager/README.md

 ```
-bookmanager -- a helper to create books from mardown files in a yaml TOC.
+bookmanager -- a helper to create books from markdown files in a yaml TOC.

 Usage:
   bookmanager version